Editing Services for Businesses & Government Authors

 Every service comes in two package levels — here’s what’s included.

-Estimates are project-specific.
-I’ll review a short sample and scope the work before we start.
-Most fiction and narrative nonfiction fit Standard or Enhanced packages; heavier fixes (structure/voice) become Developmental Editing.
+Estimates are tailored to your project.
+I’ll review a short sample and your timeline before we begin.
+Most business and government documents fit Standard or Enhanced packages; strategic overhauls or major structure work may become Substantive Editing.

 Services